abunchofnerds-25/ccollections/README.md

 chttpsvr_register_handler(srv, CHTTP_PUT,    "/items/{id}/{sub}", update_item, NULL);
 ```

 `{name}` segments are named path parameters.
 Multiple parameters per pattern are supported.
-Literal segments are URL-decoded before comparison using path-segment decoding rules (RFC 3986): percent-encoded sequences such as `%20` are decoded, but `+` is left as a literal `+` (not converted to a space -- that is a query-string convention).
+Literal segments are URL-decoded before comparison using path-segment decoding rules (RFC 3986): percent-encoded sequences such as `%20` are decoded, but `+` is left as a literal `+` (not converted to a space; that is a query-string convention).
 Named-parameter values follow the same decoding, so a URL like `/users/hello+world` delivers `"hello+world"` to `chttpsvr_req_param`, not `"hello world"`.

 **Parameter name restrictions:** the name inside `{...}` must consist entirely of characters from `[A-Za-z0-9_]`.
 Patterns with names containing any other character (spaces, hyphens, dots, etc.) are rejected at registration time with `ccol_invalid_args`.

 Routes are matched in registration order across all registered routers.
 The server scans every route looking for a path-and-method match.
 If at least one route matches the path but none of those match the method, the server responds with 405 Method Not Allowed.
 If no route matches the path at all, it responds with 404.
-Path matching includes validation of percent-encoded sequences: a request with invalid encoding in any path segment -- whether a literal segment (e.g. `/bad%ZZusers/{id}` against `/users/{id}`) or a captured `{name}` parameter (e.g. `/users/bad%ZZvalue` against `/users/{id}`) -- does not match the route and returns 404 regardless of which methods are registered for that pattern.
+Path matching includes validation of percent-encoded sequences: a request with invalid encoding in any path segment (whether a literal segment (e.g. `/bad%ZZusers/{id}` against `/users/{id}`) or a captured `{name}` parameter (e.g. `/users/bad%ZZvalue` against `/users/{id}`)) does not match the route and returns 404 regardless of which methods are registered for that pattern.
 This means multiple methods can be registered for the same path and all will work correctly regardless of registration order:

 ```c
 chttpsvr_register_handler(srv, CHTTP_GET,  "/users",      list_users,   NULL);